OSGeo/grass-addons/src/raster/r.landscape.evol/r.landscape.evol.md

 Here, the assumption is that as flow accumulation increases, the channel will become more complex.
 These particular rules assume that the scale of analysis is at the level of small watershed feeding into a small trunk stream, not a large free-flowing river.
 If some empirical data about channel conditions are known, then the values used in the recode statement should be adjusted to reflect this.
 Again, it's important to note that this should be done with a flow accumulation map created with *r.watershed* on the same DEM that will be used as the initial DEM for the simulation.
 Further, the -a flag in *r.watershed* should be checked so that the output flow accumulation will contain only positive numbers

-### Creating a hydrologically-appropriate base DEM.
+### Creating a hydrologically-appropriate base DEM

 It is vitally important the the input starting DEM be hydrologically valid and at an appropriate raster resolution.
 Resolution should be scaled to the size of the region being modeled, with the caveat that the assumptions of the way the transport equations are implemented will start to break down at larger cell resolutions.
 As a general rule of thumb, cell resolution should be <= 10m.
 This can be achieved through resampling/interpolation from coarser data sets (e.g., a 30m SRTM DEM).
 If interpolation is used, it is best to use an interpolation procedure that will result in relatively smooth interpolated DEM with minimal depressions.
 Generally, *v.surf.bspline* achieves good results when the spline step is double to triple the cell resolution of the coarser input map, and the smoothing parameter is set to provide some additional smoothing (e.g., ~0.1).
 This results in an interpolated DEM with a smooth surface and minimal localized depressions caused by over-fitting to localized surface trends.
 Although *v.surf.rst* can also be used, it often produces rectilinear artifacts from it's segmentation procedure that can adversely affect simulation of water flow on the interpolated DEM.